mitchLui/bingo_app/README.md

-# Bingo Tickets
+# Bingo App

-A Python App for generating Bingo sheets
+A Python App for playing a version of bingo.

+---

-## Compilation
+## Build from Source

 Requirements are listed in requirements.txt

+Prerequisites include python 3.8 or above.

 ```sh
 cd bingo_app